First-Order Filter

 Description

-The First-Order Filter block implements one of the following transfer functions depending on the value of the Filter type parameter:
+Block First-Order Filter implements one of the following transfer functions depending on the parameter value Filter type:

 -